Montgomery St. Peter Montgomery St. Peter

 Tour Operators

-Cairns is home to many well reviewed tour operators offering single and multi-day trips to The Great Barrier Reef.
+Cairns is home to many well reviewed tour operators offering single and multi-day trips to the Great Barrier Reef.
 Excursions often include snorkeling, scuba diving, introductory courses and all aquatic gear.
 We booked a two day one night live aboard with Diver’s Den on Viator and a separate day trip with Silver Swift on Get Your Guide.

 Diver’s Den.
-A scuba and snorkel operator with single and multi day trips to sites around The Great Barrier Reef.
+A scuba and snorkel operator with single and multi day trips to sites around the Great Barrier Reef.
 We joined their 2 day 1 night live aboard.
 It included 3 guided snorkel tours per day, a private cabin and all meals.
-The ship, the Ocean Quest has several public spaces including the dive deck, dining room, indoor lounge and outdoor sun deck, perfect for viewing the ocean by day and stars by night.
+The ship, the Ocean Quest, has several public spaces including the dive deck, dining room, indoor lounge and outdoor sun deck, perfect for viewing the ocean by day and stars by night.

 Silver Swift.
-A scuba and snorkel operator with single day trips to sites around The Great Barrier Reef.
+A scuba and snorkel operator with single day trips to sites around the Great Barrier Reef.
 It included two free style snorkel tours, a guided introductory scuba dive and a vegetarian friendly buffet lunch.

 Pro Tip.
 Bring a sweater!
 The AC on the boats is very cold, especially after getting out of the water.